Case Closed season 7

-The seventh season of the Case Closed anime was directed by Yasuichiro Yamamoto and produced by TMS Entertainment and Yomiuri Telecasting Corporation.
+The seventh season of the Case Closed anime was directed by Yasuichiro Yamamoto and produced by TMS Entertainment (TMS-Kyokuichi until episode 173) and Yomiuri Telecasting Corporation.
 The series is based on Gosho Aoyama's Case Closed manga series.
 In Japan, the series is titled Detective Conan (名探偵コナン, Meitantei Conan) but was changed due to legal issues with the title Detective Conan.
 The episodes' plot covers the arc where Conan Edogawa temporary returns as Jimmy Kudo.